Find industry contacts & talent representation

 Recent college graduate Eugenia 'Skeeter' Phelan (Emma Stone) returns to her hometown in Jackson, Mississippi and lands a job at The Jackson Journal writing the 'Miss Myrna' cleaning advice column.
 Raised as a southern society girl, Skeeter has little experience cleaning, since it's the 1960s and all white society women have black maids to do the cooking, housework, and child-raising.
-In order to get help answering the letters until she 'gets a knack for it', Skeeter asks her best friend Elizabeth Leefolt (Ahna O'Reilly) if she might be allowed to speak with her maid, Aibileen Clark (Viola Davis).
+In order to get help answering the letters until she 'gets a knack for it', Skeeter asks her best friend Elizabeth Leefolt (Ahna O'Reilly) whether she might be allowed to speak with her maid, Aibileen Clark (Viola Davis).
 Elizabeth agrees 'as long as it doesn't interfere' with Aibileen's work.
 After seeing the way her friends, particularly the arrogant Hilly Holbrook (Bryce Dallas Howard), treat and talk condescendingly about their own maids, and learning that her mother (Allison Janney) fired their beloved maid Constantine (Cicely Tyson) after 29 years working for the Phelans, Skeeter decides to write a book from the point of view of the maids (referred to as 'the help'), exposing the racism they face when working for white families...that is, if she can get any maids, most of whom fear for their lives, to talk to her.

 The Help is also a 2009 novel by Mississippi-born novelist Kathryn Stockett.
 The novel was adapted for the screenplay by Stockett's childhood friend, American screenwriter Tate Taylor.